 Foam rolling is very popular.
 Athletic trainers use it as a part of the warm-up.
 Physical therapists use it as part of their treatment strategy, often to improve extensibility of “short” tissues.

-The question that I want to answer in this post is the following: if foam rolling does work to reduce pain or improve mobility, what is the mechanism?
+The question for this post is the following: if foam rolling can actually reduce pain or improve mobility, what is the mechanism?
 I do not find the common explanations very convincing.
 But there is one (less commonly heard) explanation which I really like.
 Here’s my critical analysis of the different theories for why foam rolling works, including my favorite one.

 1. Does foam rolling “improve tissue quality”?

-This is one you will hear quite frequently, usually without any specifics as to which “qualities” are at issue.
-I think some people imagine that foam rolling can somehow smooth out bumps or incongruities in their tissues like a rolling pin over pizza dough.
-Of course, this explanation is usually intended for lay people and not scientists, so perhaps we can cut some slack about the lack of specifics.
+This is one we hear quite frequently, usually without any specifics as to which “qualities” are at issue.
+I think some people imagine that foam rolling can smooth out bumps in their tissues like a rolling pin over pizza dough.
+To be fair, this explanation is usually intended for lay people and not scientists, so we can cut some slack about the lack of specifics.
 Perhaps the qualities to be improved involve the presence of fascial adhesions or trigger points.
 I’ll address those claims specifically below.

 2. Does foam rolling lengthen or “melt” fascia?